Skip to content

 csharp

-// Good: Use correct types for better indexing
+// Good: use correct types for proper indexing and querying

 2. Index Only What You Query